- What Are Implant Dentures?

 What Are My Implant Denture Options?

-There are many effective techniques that Dr. Sands may recommend for your implant denture procedure.
+There are many effective techniques that Beverly Hills cosmetic dentist Kevin Sands, DDS may recommend for your implant denture procedure.
 Ultimately, he and your dental implant specialist will determine the most appropriate approach given the condition of your jawbone, the results you desire, your priorities, and your budget.
 The options explained below give a general outline of some common implant denture treatment plans:

 All-on-4 is a popular implant denture procedure you may have heard of.
 This technique utilizes four strategically placed dental implants, in either the upper or lower jawbone, to secure one full-arch denture.
 Typically, two dental implants are placed toward the front of the mouth, while the other two are placed at an angle in the back.